grisu/gricli/src/main/resources/help/commands/login.md

 Command:	login <backend>

-Logs in to a grisu backend with existing certificate proxy.
+Logs in to a Grisu backend with existing certificate proxy.

 Reports an error if there is no proxy.